Wild at Heart (album)

 Wild at Heart is the second studio album by Australian country music singer Beccy Cole.
 It was released in January 2001 and peaked at number 82 on the ARIA Charts.
 The album was certified gold in 2003.

-At the ARIA Music Awards of 2001, the album was nominated for ARIA Award for Best Country Album, losing out to Looking Forward, Looking Back by Slim Dusty.
+At the ARIA Music Awards of 2001, the album was nominated for Best Country Album, losing out to Looking Forward, Looking Back by Slim Dusty.

 Critical reception

 Country Music Australia said; "One of the most truly anticipated releases for some years, the groundswell for Beccy has been growing since her debut self-titled release 4 years ago.
 During that time thousands have enjoyed her vibrant shows around the country...
 Now here it is and worth every minute of the wait.
 Beccy has enlisted many of her friends in the completion of this one, starting with Rod McCormack as producer." adding, "Beccy's never been in finer voice, and the enjoyment of finally recording just shines through this one...
-A Bonus track is the recording at the Gympie Muster last year with Darren, Adam and Felicity of Dolly Parton’s "Do I Ever Cross Your Mind" which picked up the Golden Guitar for vocal Collaboration this year" concluding with "Beccy Cole is a sizeable talent to be reckoned with."
+A Bonus track is the recording at the Gympie Muster last year with Darren, Adam and Felicity of Dolly Parton's "Do I Ever Cross Your Mind" which picked up the Golden Guitar for vocal Collaboration this year" concluding with "Beccy Cole is a sizeable talent to be reckoned with."